August 18, 2018

 If a Scout is unable to complete his merit badge, the partial completion will be noted on his blue card, which will be given back to the Scout.
 Merit badge counselors are not always available to serve as a counselor the after merit badge fair ends unless arrangements are made.
 Remember that a youth member must not meet one-on-one with an adult.
 Sessions with counselors must take place where others can view the interaction, or the Scout must have a buddy: a friend, parent, guardian, brother, sister, or other relatives—or better yet, another Scout working on the same badge—along with him attending the session.

-Scouts sign up for 1 merit badge for the day.
+Scouts sign up for two merit badges or for an all-day class.
 The Scouts experience a quality merit badge session during a single day to mimic what would normally take a week at summer camp (1 hr to 1.5 hours for 5 days).
 But please note, this event is not meant to replace the summer camp experience but only to give the opportunity for Scouts to achieve a merit badge from a local counselor.

 Conduct and Discipline